 - 1. Learn the application and characteristics of basic electronic devices. - 2.
-Understand the characteristics of transistors. - 3.
-Design and analyze various rectifier and amplifier circuits. - 4.
-Understand the functioning of OP-AMP and design OP-AMP based circuits - 5.
-Understand the circuit connections and testing points.
+Able to apply theorems for the given circuit - 3.
+Understand the characteristics of transistors. - 4.
+Design and analyze various rectifier and oscillator circuits. - 5.
+Understand the functioning of OP-AMP and design OP-AMP based circuits